pablocazorla/portfolio2024/src/data/portfolio/regicide.md

 id: "regicide"
 path: "regicide"
 title: "Regicide"
-subtitle: "Game Web App"
+subtitle: "Game web app"
-description: "MozRest is a website that provides information about Mozart restaurants in Buenos Aires, Argentina."
+description_es:
+  [
+    "MathTrade Argentina is a platform that connects mathematicians with students from all over the world.
+We provide a platform where students can find mentors and teachers to help them with their mathematical studies.", "MathTrade Argentina is a platform that connects mathematicians with students from all over the world.
+We provide a platform where students can find mentors and teachers to help them with their mathematical studies.", "MathTrade Argentina is a platform that connects mathematicians with students from all over the world.
+We provide a platform where students can find mentors and teachers to help them with their mathematical studies.", ]
+description_en:
+  [
-description_es: "MathTrade Argentina is a platform that connects mathematicians with students from all over the world.
-We provide a platform where students can find mentors and teachers to help them with their mathematical studies."
+    "MathTrade Argentina is a platform that connects mathematicians with students from all over the world.
+We provide a platform where students can find mentors and teachers to help them with their mathematical studies.", "MathTrade Argentina is a platform that connects mathematicians with students from all over the world.
+We provide a platform where students can find mentors and teachers to help them with their mathematical studies.", "MathTrade Argentina is a platform that connects mathematicians with students from all over the world.
+We provide a platform where students can find mentors and teachers to help them with their mathematical studies.", ]
 thumbnail: "regicide.png"
 images:
   [